jessekjz/time-tracker/README.md

 ### Step 5 — Connect to Google Sheets

 Before staff can start using the system, you need to connect it to your Google Sheet so sessions are recorded there.
 See the separate **Google Sheets Setup Guide** for full step-by-step instructions.
+See [Google Sheets Setup](https://github.com/jessekjz/time-tracker/blob/main/GOOGLE_SHEETS_SETUP.md)

 ### Step 6 — Register staff tags